Thin-film lithium-ion battery: Radio frequency identification tags

-Implantable Medical Devices
+Implantable medical devices

 Thin films of LiCoO2 have been synthesized in which the strongest X-ray reflection is either weak or missing, indicating a high degree of preferred orientation.
-Thin film solid state batteries with these textured cathode films can deliver practical capacities at high current densities.
+Thin-film solid-state batteries with these textured cathode films can deliver practical capacities at high current densities.
 For example, for one of the cells 70% of the maximum capacity between 4.2 V and 3 V (approximately 0.2 mAh/cm2) was delivered at a current of 2 mA/cm2.
 When cycled at rates of 0.1 mA/cm2, the capacity loss was 0.001%/cycle or less.
 The reliability and performance of Li LiCoO2 thin-film batteries make them attractive for application in implantable devices such as neural stimulators, pacemakers, and defibrillators.

 Implantable medical devices require batteries that can deliver a steady, reliable power source for as long as possible.
 These applications call for a battery that has a low self-discharge rate, for when it’s not in use, and a high power rate, for when it needs to be used, especially in the case of an implantable defibrillator.
 Also, users of the product will want a battery that can go through many cycles, so these devices will not have to be replaced or serviced often.
-Thin film lithium ion batteries have the ability to meet these requirements.
-The advancement from a liquid to a solid electrolyte has allowed these batteries to take almost any shape without the worry of leaking, and it has been shown that certain types of thin film rechargeable lithium batteries can last for around 50,000 cycles.
-Another advantage to these thin film batteries is that they can be arranged in series to give a larger voltage equal to the sum of the individual battery voltages.
-This fact can be used in reducing the “footprint” of the battery, or the size of the space needed for the battery, in the design of a device.
+Thin-film lithium-ion batteries have the ability to meet these requirements.
+The advancement from a liquid to a solid electrolyte has allowed these batteries to take almost any shape without the worry of leaking, and it has been shown that certain types of thin-film rechargeable lithium batteries can last for around 50,000 cycles.
+Another advantage to these thin-film batteries is that they can be arranged in series to give a larger voltage equal to the sum of the individual battery voltages.
+This fact can be used in reducing the "footprint" of the battery, or the size of the space needed for the battery, in the design of a device.

-Wireless Sensors
+Wireless sensors

 Wireless sensors need to be in use for the duration of their application, whether that may be in package shipping or in the detection of some unwanted compound, or controlling inventory in a warehouse.
 If the wireless sensor cannot transmit its data due to low or no battery power, the consequences could potentially be severe based on the application.
 Also, the wireless sensor must be adaptable to each application.
 Therefore the battery must be able to fit within the designed sensor.
 This means that the desired battery for these devices must be long-lasting, size specific, low cost, if they are going to be used in disposable technologies, and must meet the requirements of the data collection and transmission processes.
-Once again, thin film lithium ion batteries have shown the ability to meet all of these requirements.
+Once again, thin-film lithium-ion batteries have shown the ability to meet all of these requirements.